ishita-17/modified_attention_policy_shaping/README.md

 Additionally, this code has been modified using [Q-Learning Demo](https://github.com/anisha1045/Q-Learning-Demo) which the author collaborated on.

+This task is a gridworld task for a square dimension grid world.
+The author conducted tests on a 7x7 grid world.

 ### Information about the files

 `MDP.py` : The Python file that runs the Supervisory Attention Driven Exploration algorithm for the task by creating the environment, actions, and states.